Research Article | Open Access

 Corresponding author: Nancy Landrum, MA

-Preventive Mental Health Intervention.
-Int J Fam Med Pub Health, 5(1);1-3.
+Education as a Preventive Mental Health Intervention.
+Int J Fam Med Pub Health,

-Attribution 4.0 International License, which permits unrestricted use,
+International License, which permits unrestricted use, distribution and

-institution for survival rather than emotional fulfillment.
-Anthropological and
+survival rather than emotional fulfillment.
+Anthropological and sociological

-sociological evidence suggests that for much of human history, marital unions
+evidence suggests that for much of human history, marital unions were

-were structured around economic cooperation, reproduction, and protection
+structured around economic cooperation, reproduction, and protection rather

 of labor reflected both biological constraints and culturally reinforced norms,